dmkskd/dmkskd/README.md

 An interactive educational tool that visualizes UDP packet processing through the Linux kernel network stack.

+You can open it in your browser here: [linux-kernel-network-stack-visualization](https://dmkskd.github.io/linux-kernel-network-stack-visualization/)

 ### [Linux Kernel Development Environment on Mac](https://github.com/dmkskd/linux-kernel-debugging-on-mac)

 Setup a Linux Kernel development environment on mac arm64 processor.